s1l3nt78/s1l3nt78/README.md

  I'm a pentester, software developer, exploit developer, bug bounty hunter & occasional blackhat (when the moment calls)

 ## 7he Dead Bunny Collective
- + My little group of some exceptional people that have taught me plenty and that I have had to honor to teach a few things to myself.
+ + My little group of some exceptional people that have taught me plenty <br />
+ and that I have had to honor to teach a few things to myself.

 <br /><br />